Cigarettes and Bicycle Optional

 We stayed in the Victorian at Baron’s Creekside.
 It was very nice and quiet.
 We had an excellent time!

 There was one hang-up: my Nitty-Gritty Gibson Girl is easy to do and works like a charm, but it is time intensive.
 It works like charm if you have the time to wait for all the little braids to dry and it will give you the biggest, frizziest Edwardian hair you’ve ever dreamed of.
 The style is not technically difficult by any means, but for a lady on the go with her husband on the way to a tourist town for a romantic getaway…this isn’t exactly the look you want:

 So, I was feeling really apprehensive about doing my hair in the midst of my holiday.
 If I was doing my hair at home, I would gladly go with the Nitty Gritty because it works like a charm.
 On vacation?
 Not so much.
 Christopher is very patient with my eccentricities, but we wanted to wander around town and see the sights and I wanted to do so without feeling terribly self-conscious.
 I still wanted that fabulous pouf, but not at the expense of my dignity.

 So I weighed my options:

 You may recognize this photo from an earlier post.
 This cute 1890s couple is one of my favorite photographs because they look very average and remind me a bit of Chris and myself: he’s tall and brooding while I’m shorter and, like this woman, have flat hair!
 I considered copying her double-braid look.
-Yet, for my dinner dress, I really wanted that highbrow hussy look and when I wear two braids like that, I look too cute to be intimidating:
+Yet, for my dinner dress, I really wanted that highbrow hussy look and when I wear two braids like that, it’s more cute than classy.

 On the same day I purchased the photograph of that couple, I also picked up a few other cabinet photos.
 One was a group photo that included this rather befuddled-looking woman and her fluffy hair: